dfsp-spirit/dfsp-spirit.github.io/index.markdown

 I have contributed to a range of open source projects and I am the author and maintainer of some neuroimaging software tools, including the [freesurferformats](https://github.com/dfsp-spirit/freesurferformats) and [fsbrain](https://github.com/dfsp-spirit/fsbrain) packages for R, and libraries providing access to neuroimaging data for C++, Julia, Rust and Python.

-I am especially interested in spatial geometry, 3D imaging, artificial intelligence and high-performance computing (HPC).
+I am especially interested in spatial geometry, 3D imaging, artificial intelligence and high-performance computing.
 You can find the source code for most of my projects on [my GitHub profile](https://github.com/dfsp-spirit).

 You may be interested in my [projects](./projects), or the list of [my publications](./publications).